-What is Host Card Emulation (HCE)?
+What is Host Card Emulation (HCE) and HCE Payment?

 Host card emulation (HCE) is a technology for securing a mobile phone such that it can be used to make credit or debit transactions at a physical point-of-sale (POS) terminals.
 With HCE, critical payment credentials are stored in a secure shared repository (the issuer data center or private cloud) rather than on the phone.
 Limited use credentials are delivered to the phone in advance to enable contactless transactions to take place.